 Welcome to my classroom homepage.
 Please check back often for updates on what we are working on in class.
 For information on homework due dates please check the resources section of the site.
 For information on course expectations and a syllabus please check the resources link.
-My contact information and email link is located at the bottom of this page on the left side.Important Dates for the Second Marking Period
+My contact information and email link is located at the bottom of this page on the left side.Important Dates for the Third Marking Period

 Would you like to receive text or email notifications for upcoming assignments, classroom reminders or important project updates?
 If you would, it is a click away!
 Click on the link below to sign up for Remind.com notifications from Mr. Galley.
 Make sure you sign up for your correct class as it is listed on your schedule.

 Philip Burke inspires Academy of Visual Arts students at West Senior

 St. Patrick’s Day was a lucky one for the Academy of Visual Arts students at West Senior as they had a special visit with illustrator/painter Phillip Burke.

 Their connection to Burke started in September, when his artwork was on display at the Burchfield Penney Art Center in Buffalo.
 More than 40 sophomore and junior students took a field trip to the art center, as well as the Albright-Knox Art Gellery, their second week of school and were floored by Burke’s exhibit.

 The students learned Burke would be at the Burchfield the following night for a closing celebration and signing.
 Many of the academy kids decided to attend and introduce themselves to the internationally-exhibiting artist.